 .
 Wherever you look, the colours of the mountains and sea are always with you, creating the impression of a water-colour dotted with highlights of gold, green and blue.

-The region is an extensive and pleasant one, with a Mediterranean climate, marked by the smell of the sea at low tide and the scent of wild flowers.
+The region is extensive and pleasant, with a Mediterranean climate, marked by the smell of the sea at low tide and the scent of wild flowers.